-Stashing Pre-Built Steps for Sharing
+Stashing Pre-Built Nodes for Sharing

 At the command line, you can run “mflowgen stash help” to see help messages on how to use stash commands.